 Blending an unique color scheme with parquet floors, Hotel Telegraaf suites offer extra comfort and privacy with separate living and bedrooms.
 Living rooms feature a table large enough to conduct small board meetings, as well as separate bathrooms.
 Bedrooms have luxury bathrooms with separate showers and bath.
-And the suite’s soundproofing makes Tallinn Old Town’s Vene Street resemble a soundless, moving image.
-Please see the virtual tour here!
+And the Suite’s soundproofing makes Tallinn Old Town’s Vene Street resemble a soundless, moving image.

 Born in Edinburgh, Bell was a scientist and inventor who later emigrated to Canada.
 Though disputed, he is widely considered to be the inventor of the telephone.
 His many ideas were later realized in the inventions of other, such as air conditioning, metal detectors and magnetic media.